artificialsolutions/teneo-web-chat/docs/features/TTS.md

 # TTS/ASR Feature.
 Teneo Web Chat (TWC) incorporates a visual element enabling users to utilize their microphone for transcribing interactions with our chatbot, leveraging the capabilities of the WebspeechAPI.
 This functionality includes a designated button that initiates or halts the transcription process.
 Upon clicking the button, the transcription service is activated or deactivated, converting the user's spoken words into text.

-## Key Component Component: TranscriptionButton
+## Key Component Component:

-This component displays a button that allows users to start and stop transcription.
-The button is disabled when transcription is already in progress, and it emits an event when transcription is started or stopped.
+TranscriptionButton

+* Provides a visual interface for starting and stopping speech-to-text transcription.
+* Changes appearance/state to indicate the active status of transcription.
+* Emits events to signal status updates to other parts of the application.

+## Web Speech API Integration:

+* Leverages the browser's built-in Web Speech API for both speech recognition (ASR) and text-to-speech (TTS) capabilities.

 ### Props:
 `userInputFieldId (String): ` The ID of the text area where the